5 Romantic Places In Hatton

 Although the name may sound like the antithesis of romance, the trek to the waterfall- and the view from the top- makes it worthwhile.
 The tragic story behind the name of this waterfall has been passed through generations, making it more of a myth than a reality.
 It is said that two lovers whose union was disapproved of by their families came to this cascade and jumped to their deaths to ensure everlasting love.
-To this day many locals avoid the place at nightfall claiming that the two ghosts still haunt the waterfall.
+To this day, many locals avoid the place at nightfall claiming that the two ghosts still haunt the waterfall.
 Despite this Romeo & Juliet-esque story, at sunset, the view from the top overlooking the green hills with pink skies is magical.
 Read our blog if you’re interested in discovering more eerie and unusual attractions.

 Horton Plains National Park

 Horton Plains National Park is one of the few upcountry national parks in Sri Lanka.
 The vegetation on the plateau is unique to this region and you will find faunal species that are only endemic to the park, for instance, the Nelu flowers which only bloom once every 12 years!
-There is a trail that goes through the park which is 9.5km which is about a 3 ½ hours, depending on your level of fitness and how many ‘breaks’ you need, mid-trek.
+Trek the 9.5 km trail that goes through the park, which will take you about a 3 ½ hours, depending on your level of fitness and how many ‘breaks’ you need, mid-trek.
 On the trek, you will come across two of the park’s main attractions: Baker’s Falls and World’s End.
 The best time to visit is between April and September, otherwise much of the park will be covered in fog and rain during the monsoon season.

 Hakgala Botanical Garden